Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 int a = 10;

-In this example, the address of variable a is stored in p.
-Thus, p holds the location where a is stored.
+In this example, the address of the variable a is stored in p. p stores the “location where a is stored.”

 Indirection Operator (*)

-* is called the “indirection operator” or “dereference operator” and is used when a pointer references or modifies the contents at the address it points to.
+* is called the “indirection operator” or “dereference operator” and is used when referencing or modifying the contents of the address pointed to by the pointer.

 int a = 10;

-In this way, writing *p allows you to indirectly obtain the value (contents) of a.
-Conversely, writing as shown below lets you modify the value.
+In this way, by writing *p, you can indirectly obtain the value (contents) of a.
+Conversely, you can also change the value by writing as follows.

 *p = 20;